dereinion/gauss_elimination/README.md

-# This program executes Gaussian elimination with partial pivoting, calculates determinat and runs series of tests
+### This program executes Gaussian elimination with partial pivoting, calculates determinant and runs series of tests